 Especially when meeting new people and dating someone new, we tend to put our best foot forward.
 We try to be our best selves, maybe not quite showing our true self.
 But that's what dating and courtship is for.
 It's a chance to discover the secret identity of the person you are dating as well as to reveal your own secret identity.
 We want to be liked, so we put on an identity we think will be favored.
-Maybe we express an interest in classical music while secretly favoring country music and dancing the two-step.
-Maybe we like to hibernate on the weekend, consuming ice-cream and books, but while dating we set that identity aside for one more extroverted.
+Maybe we express a stronger interest in classical music than normal, while quietly favoring country music and dancing the two-step.
+Maybe we like to hibernate on the weekend, consuming ice-cream and books, but while dating we set that identity aside for a more extroverted persona.
 Our secret identity may be partying more than we should with friends, but we pretend to have set that identity aside for this dating relationship.
 Part of that is good manners, but part is hiding who we really are for fear of not being loved as who we really are.
 Pretending may work for a time, but we generally revert back to those previously established habits.

 We may be hiding our identity because it brings us shame, but hiding things in our intimate relationships can only cause more challenges.
 Relationships can survive challenges, but they cannot survive secrets because it undermines the trust in a relationship.
 Ephesians 4:25 says, "Therefore, having put away falsehood, let each one of you speak the truth with his neighbor, for we are members one of another."
 Sometimes our secret identities our just our own secret indulgences and sometimes they reveal a deeper sinfulness.
 Pornography may have become an addiction, or perhaps gambling or drinking has become more than an occasional entertainment.
-No matter what the secret identity, it needs to be revealed.
+No matter what the secret identity, it needs to be revealed, and it will come out eventually.
 Intimate relationships are the perfect environment for refining our rough edges.
-When we have someone who loves us enough to confront our bad behavior and persist with us to exchange our bad habits for more positive ones.
+Within a healthy relationship, we have someone who loves us enough to confront our bad behavior and persist with us to exchange our bad habits for more positive ones.

-So how can we discover a secret identity?
+So how can we discover if the person we are dating has a secret identity?